alesauce/alexandersauceda.dev/content/posts/dnd-character-sheet-app-design-doc-v1.md

 # Solution
 ## High-Level Overview
-I will create a web app with a Go backend and a Svelte frontend.
-I'm picking Go because I really want to learn it, and Svelte for no particular reason than Fireship.io likes it and it seems to have a pretty solid community I can learn from.
+I will create a web app with a Python backend and a Svelte frontend utilizing the Model-View-Controller paradigm.
+I am choosing Python to try using more idiomatic tooling within the Python ecosystem, versus the Amazon-internal tooling I'm used to.
 The primary focus at first will be the backend, so a more complete design of the frontend is coming later.
-I would also eventually like to look at using [Wails](https://wails.io/) or [Tauri](https://tauri.app/) (if it opens up to more backend languages) to bundle a desktop app as well with a local-first approach.
+I would also eventually like to look at using [Tauri](https://tauri.app/) to bundle a desktop app as well with a local-first approach.
+The data storage layer will utilize [Surreal DB](https://surrealdb.com/), because it is feature-rich, is being actively developed, and is multi-paradigm for ultimate flexibility.

 ## Requirements